The 2020/21 Premier League is in its final stages and the race for Champions League qualification couldn’t be much closer.

 Current position: 7th

 David Moyes deserves immense credit for his work during his second stint with the Hammers, even if they have come down slightly from the relentless run they enjoyed across New Year.
 Moyes’ “new Fellaini” Tomas Soucek is proving a wonderful threat in the final third, scoring nine goals so far, while the likes of Michail Antonio and Jarrod Bowen offer West Ham dynamic and very different options.
-And have we mentioned the inspired January acquisition of Jesse Lingard, who already has nine goals in just 1,156 minutes?
+And have we mentioned the inspired January acquisition of Jesse Lingard, who already has nine goals and three assists in just 1,246 minutes?